 The context for the study is the field of engineering.
 While engineering is a highly segregated and male-typed occupation, female engineers have made important inroads and are increasingly found in managerial roles in numbers disproportionate to their overall representation in the field.
 Interviews with 61 engineers (35 women and 26 men) found that women’s advancement in the field has several unintended consequences.

 Female respondents reported that when working in a leadership role, their technical knowledge was not called into question and they were less likely to have to prove themselves.
 In this context, the managerial path enabled them to enact a set of skills about which they could feel confident.
-At the same time, being in a role that was removed from the technical skills that are so strongly associated with engineering, led them to feel conflicted about their identity as an engineer, and have a negative attachment to the profession more generally.

 Related to this, the interviews suggest that women’s stronger affiliation to the role of manager reinforces negative stereotypes about female engineers.
 That is, having more women in managerial roles validates the widespread stereotype that women in engineering are less technically proficient than their male counterparts, and more suited to roles that involve caring for others and fostering relationships.